MTM6331/about-me-dylanbuzz/about-me.md

 ## by Dylan Toal

-this summer i worked a lot.
+this summer i worked a lot!